 It’s considerably easier to save when your cost of living is low.
-When Amanda and Travis retired, they left the psycho-expensive Bay Area for a $270,000 house in Asheville, NC.
+When Amanda and Travis retired, they left the extremely expensive Bay area for a $270,000 house in Asheville, NC.
 The couple chose the mountain town because the cost of living is relatively low.
-They also believe their house will be easy to rent to tourists while the couple continues to globe trot.
+They also believe their house will be easy to rent to tourists while the couple continues to globe-trot.

 7. Simplify and Declutter

 As they approached their retirement goal, Amanda and Travis sold much of the stuff in their two-story house.
 They headed into retirement with only what they used on a daily basis.